 The SciRuby Manifesto

-We believe that the time for a Ruby science and visualization package has come.
 Sometimes when a solution of sugar and water becomes super-saturated, from it precipitates a pure, delicious, and diabetes-causing crystal of sweetness, induced by no more than the tap of a finger.
-So it is, we believe, with the need for numeric and visualization libraries in Ruby.
+So it is, we believe, it is with numeric and visualization in Ruby.

 Subscribe to the SciRuby Google Group

 Word to the wise: These gems have been tested, but are not battle-hardened.
 If you’re thinking of using NMatrix (or other SciRuby components) to write mission critical code, such as for a self-driving car or controlling an ARKYD 100 satellite, you should expect to encounter a few bugs — and be prepared for them.

 Want to get involved?